linz/geostore/README.md

 # Prerequisites

-## Data Lake VPC
+## Geostore VPC

-A Data Lake VPC must exist in your AWS account before deploying this application.
+A Geostore VPC must exist in your AWS account before deploying this application.
 AT LINZ, VPCs are managed internally by the IT team.
 If you are deploying this application outside LINZ, you will need to create a VPC with the following tags:

-- "ApplicationName": "geospatial-data-lake"
+- "ApplicationName": "geostore"
 - "ApplicationLayer": "networking"

-You can achieve this by adding the `networking_stack` (`datalake/networking_stack.py)` into `app.py` before deployment as a dependency of `processing_stack` (`datalake/processing_stack.py`).
+You can achieve this by adding the `networking_stack` (`geostore/networking_stack.py)` into `app.py` before deployment as a dependency of `processing_stack` (`geostore/processing_stack.py`).

 ## Verify infrastructure settings